orchid00/tidyverse_intro/README.md

 - The `data` directory contains data used in the analysis.
 Important: treat data as read only.
 - The `plots` directory contains your plots.
-Important: this directory only contains generated files.
+Important: this directory should only contain generated files.
 Treat any generated output as disposable.

 ## Attribution